Ivo-Evans/lessons/javascript-fundamentals/008-functions-review.md

 It creates a relatively clean syntax in an expression that would otherwise be full of brackets, curly-braces, and keywords.

-## Part 3: explor the command line with mv to learn about namespace
+## Part 3: explore the command line with mv to learn about namespace

+head over to appendices/command-line/004-mv-namespace.md to learn about moving stuff